The New Gen Ed Lottery System, Explained

 107 Faculty Called for Review of Tenure Procedures in Letter to Dean Gay

-R. Victor Jones, McKay Professor of Applied Physics, resigned Wednesday as dean of the Graduate School of Arts and Sciences after a year of graduate school controversy concerning financial and to teaching fellows.
+R. Victor Jones, McKay Professor of Applied physics, resigned Wednesday as dean of the Graduate School of Arts and Sciences after a year of graduate school controversy concerning financial aid to teaching fellows.

-Jones's resignation came as a surprise after only a seat of his five year appointment as dean.
-During that year Jones had become embroiled in a controversy with the newly formed Graduate Student and Teaching Fellow Union over abolition of a special tuition abolition program for teaching fellows.
+Jones's resignation came as a surprise after only a year of his five-year appointment as dean.
+During that year.
+Jones had become embroiled in a controversy with the newly-formed Graduate Student and Teaching Fellow Union over abolition of a special tuition program for teaching fellows.

-Asked Saturday if his involvement in the tuition abatement issue was the principal factor in his decision to leave the Administration and return to teaching Jones said.
-"I think my reasons are obvious to anyone."
+Asked Saturday if his involvement in the tuition abatement issue to leave the Administration and return to teaching, Jones said "I think my reasons are obvious to anyone."
 He said that the financial and controversy "certainly did not make it any easier" for him to function effectively.

-The graduate students' union steering committee has not yet met to take an official position on Jones's resignation Mary Jo Henry a steering committee member, said yesterday that the committee would probably wait until Wilcox had formulated his policy on the tuition question before commenting officially.
+The graduate students union steering committee have not yet met to take an official position on Jones's resignation.
+Mary Jo Henry commenting officially.

 Henry said however that most committee members who knew of the change assumed that Jones's policies would continue.
-"It's too had that policies aren't going to change instead of the dean," she added.
-Wilcox declined to on his position on the issue.
+"It's too bad that policies aren't going to change instead of the dean," she added.
+Wilcox declined to comment on his position on the issue.

-Dean Dunlop said Sunday that he had first heard of Jones's decision in a letter during the summer and that he had tried to persuade Jones to stay on in the post.
-"After Labor Day his decision was still the same, so we decided to go forward with it."
+Dean Dunlop said yesterday that he had first heard of Jones's decision in a letter during the summer and that he had tried to persuade Jones to stay on in the post.
+"After Lahor Day his decision was still the same, so we decided to go forward with it."
 Dunlop said.